T-Coils: Unveiling Their Role in a Hearing Aid and Why You Might Not Have Heard About Them

 The new Signia Silk Charge & Go IX is a small, rechargeable, completely-in-the-canal (CIC) hearing aid for everyday use.

 The new Signia Silk Charge & Go iX are special indeed.
-These rechargeable tiny hearing aids are the first completely in the canal tiny hearing aid that is water proof with an iP rating of 68.
+These rechargeable tiny hearing aids are the first completely in-the-canal tiny hearing aid that is waterproof with an iP rating of 68.
 They are rechargeable, come with nice dome sleeves.
 You can also get a custom mold.
 This is a great choice for something easy to use and for those of you who want to hide that you have a hearing loss.

 Starting at